-Certain of the Company's customer contracts allow for termination for convenience, with advanced notice, without substantive termination penalty.
-In these cases the Company has concluded the contract term is equal to the termination period.
+Certain of our customer contracts allow for termination for convenience, with advanced notice, without substantive termination penalty.
+In these cases, we have concluded the contract term is equal to the remaining noncancellable period.
 Such termination rights do not allow for refunds other than prepaid PCS or other services.
-These provisions do not affect when the Company commences revenue recognition.
+These provisions do not affect when we commence revenue recognition.